zzzmate/zzzmate/README.md

 18

-coding since the age of 9 and since then made some cool stuff
+started coding at 9 and have built some cool stuff ever since

 working on **onianime.hu**

-c++/frontend/java/php/sql
+c++/frontend/java/php/sql/asm

 **socials**